What is Soy Protein and Whey Protein

-Soy protein is comparatively better and easier to digest most protein supplements.
-It also contain little or no fat and have virtually no cholesterol.
+Soy protein is comparatively better and easier to digest than most protein supplements.
+It also contains little or no fat and has virtually no cholesterol.

 If you are lactose intolerant, you will be pleased to know that soy protein contains no lactose and you can consume it safely.

 Proteins obtained from soybean can be separated into three distinct forms; Flour, Concentrates and Isolates.

 The protein composition of soy flour, concentrates, and isolates are as below: